 GunnarWelcome

-1. Visuomotor transformations and multi-sensory integration for reaching and eye movements
+1. Visuomotor transformations and multi-sensory integration for arm and eye and whole-body movements

-In my lab, I take a computational approach to sensorimotor neuroscience.
+In my lab, we take a computational approach to sensorimotor neuroscience.
 Computational modeling is essential for our understanding of neural mechanisms because they formalize hypotheses and make new testable predictions to conduct exciting research lines.
 However, to make the best out of a model, it needs constant experimental testing and feedback.
-Therefore, I combine the following experimental and modeling techniques:
+Therefore, we combine the following experimental and modeling techniques:

 For any questions or inquiries please don't hesitate to contact me.